-ClusterShell provides a light, unified and robust command execution Python framework, well-suited to ease daily administrative tasks of nowadays Linux clusters.
-Some of the most important benefits of using ClusterShell are:
+ClusterShell provides a light and unified command execution Python framework to help administer GNU/Linux or BSD clusters.
+Some of the most important benefits of using ClusterShell are to:

-- to provide an efficient, parallel and highly scalable command execution engine in Python, - to provide an unified node groups syntax and external group access (see the NodeSet class), - to significantly speed up initial cluster setup and daily administrative tasks when using tools like clush and nodeset.
+- provide an efficient, parallel and highly scalable command execution engine in Python, - support an unified node groups syntax and external group access (see the NodeSet class), - significantly speed up initial cluster setup and daily administrative tasks when using tools like clush and nodeset.

-Originally created by the HPC Linux system development team at CEA HPC center in France, ClusterShell is designed around medium and long term ideas of sharing cluster administration development time, and this according to two axes:
+Originally created by the HPC Linux system development team at CEA1 HPC center in France, ClusterShell is designed around medium and long term ideas of sharing cluster administration development time, and this according to two axes:

-- sharing administrative applications between main components of the computing center: compute clusters, but also storage clusters and server farms (so they can use the same efficient framework for their administrative applications), - sharing administration techniques across multiple generations of super-computing clusters (first of all, to avoid that every cluster administration application has to implement its own command execution layer, but also to encourage the adoption of event-based coding model in administration scripts).
+- sharing administrative applications between main components of the computing center: compute clusters, but also storage clusters and server farms (so they can use the same efficient framework for their administrative applications), - sharing cluster administration techniques across multiple generations of super-computing clusters (first of all, to avoid that each cluster administration application has to implement its own command execution layer, but also to encourage the adoption of event-based coding model in cluster management scripts).